Troopers/AsseticInjectorBundle/README.md

             new AppVentus\AsseticInjectorBundle\AvAsseticInjectorBundle(),
             [...]

-Then declare a assetic_injector.json in the Resource/config folder of your application or bundle:
+Then declare an assetic_injector.json in the Resource/config folder of your application or bundle:

     {
         "require_all":
         {
             "javascripts":
             {
-                "resource": "@MyBundle/Resources/public/js/myscript.js"
+                "foot": "@MyBundle/Resources/public/js/myscript.js"
             },
             "stylesheets":
             {
-                "resource": "@MyBundle/Resources/public/css/mystyle.css"
+                "head": "@MyBundle/Resources/public/css/mystyle.css"
             }
         }
     }

+Now, to include the resources, just add the name of the resource tag (foot, head etc) in your assetic's block.

+For example, this code ...

+        {% javascripts injector="head"
+            '@MyAcmeDemoBundle/Resources/public/jsloremipsumdolorsitamet.js'
+         %}
+        <script type="text/javascript" src="{{ asset_url }}"></script>
+        {% endjavascripts %}

+will inject assetic_injector.json and regarding to the example wrote before equals to :

+        {% javascripts injector="head"
+            '@MyAcmeDemoBundle/Resources/public/jsloremipsumdolorsitamet.js'
+            '@MyBundle/Resources/public/js/myscript.js'
+         %}
+        <script type="text/javascript" src="{{ asset_url }}"></script>
+        {% endjavascripts %}

+So, no more needs to include javascript or stylesheets from assetic injector's ready bundles !
+Just add the tag and here we are !

 Enjoy !